-Our Paducah Strategic Plan WIN Initiatives

-~ Performance Area: Creative Industries
+Performance Area: Creative Industries

-PADUCAH A-1: Recruit and create a Creative and Cultural Council
+A-1: Recruit and create a Creative and Cultural Council

 Project Details Summary The creation of a Creative and Cultural Council will enhance current activities and monitor progress with measurable objectives.
-Key Team Member Lindsay Parish, Customer Experience Director Nelvin Howell, Arts & Culture Coordinator Desired Outcome Measurable objectives are in progress of being defined.
-Timeline Completed by the end of FY19 (July 2019) Budget Impact Expected to be minimal
+Key Team Member Lindsay Parish, Customer Experience Director Nelvin Howell, Customer Experience Representative Desired Outcome Measurable objectives are in progress of being defined.
+Timeline Develop framework by end of 2019.
+Establish Council in spring of 2020.
+Budget Impact Expected to be minimal

 Road Map to Success: 2019 Action Plan Time Frame Action Plan January - March Research different approaches; Develop strategy.
 Create Framework.
 April - June Convene a Summit with stakeholders and public in general.
-Appoint multi-disciplinary Council.
+Appoint multi- disciplinary Council.
 Council establishes policies and procedures and initial objectives.
 July - September Exploring grant opportunities through the NEA.
-Goal to start Council meetings and have them work on Creative Industries entrepreneurship.
-October - December This project plan is be revised.
-It was moved into the Customer Experience Department.
-Long Term Plan: 2020 & Beyond
+Transitioned to the Customer Experience Department.
+Revised the project plan.
+Analyze data and establish an internal steering committee to develop framework for the Council.
+October - December Utilize steering committee to finalize the framework and make proposal to the Board of Commissioners at January retreat.